eschluntz/chess_engine/readme.md

         [x] human entry
         [x] tests
     [ ] promotion
+        pawns can go forward straight, or by attacking. each move ending on the back can turn into either a queen or a knight.
+        [x] moves
+        [x] do move
+        [x] undo
+        [ ] tests
+        [ ] interface
+    [ ] repeated move rules? in value function?
 2. look for speedup opportunities, especially in move generation [X] [not actually faster] store store 2 piece sets, one for each side, instead of one and filtering it.
     [ ] larger index array, to make it easier to do bounds checking.